srakestraw/gravyty-enablement/docs/runbooks/amplify-console-setup.md

 3. **Check environment variables** - All `VITE_*` variables must be set

 4. **Verify npm workspaces** - The build should run from repo root where `package.json` has workspaces configured

+5. **Check SSM permissions** - If you see SSM warnings, run `./scripts/fix-amplify-ssm-permissions.sh`

 ### Build Uses Wrong amplify.yml